-These pigs are used to acquire information especially corrosion rate of pipeline.
-They are also be used to measure curvature of pipeline, diameter of the pipeline (internal and external).
+These pigs are used to acquire information especially the corrosion rate of the pipeline.
+They are also be used to measure the curvature of the pipeline, the diameter of the pipeline (internal and external).

 As the pigging tool is propelled along the pipeline the characteristics of the pipeline is measured, these results are further interpreted and analysed to obtain various data.

-This method of pigging is utilised for in-service pipeline, the pigging activity utilises the fluid flow parameters (flowrate and pressure)
+This method of pigging is utilised for the in-service pipeline, the pigging activity utilises the fluid flow parameters (flow rate and pressure)

 3.5.1 Magnetic Flux Leakage (MFL)